PProvost/www.peterprovost.org/source/_posts/2012-06-19-adding-ninject-to-web-api.md

 In previous releases of ASP.NET MVC4, you were able to use the existing **Ninject MVC3** NuGet package to give us all the required glue code.
 But with the RC build of MVC4, it no longer works because the MVC team changed the dependency resolution mechanism for Web API projects.
-The current approach is much more aligned with an API called **Common Service Locator** pioneered by folks like Glenn Block, XXXX and XXXX.

-TODO: Fix the references and text in the above paragraph

 Since I can't use the **Ninject MVC3** package, I need to do something slightly different.
 Instead, I will use the **Ninject.Web.Common** package and then create my own wrapper class to adapt between the `IDependencyResolver` API and Ninject.

 When you add the **Ninject.Web.Common** NuGet package to your project, it does a few things to help you.
 So that you can skip adding a bunch of code to your